eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 The `<gc-start>` element records the first GC increment.
 In this section, you can find information about the amount of memory available (`<mem-info>`) and where it is located in the heap.

-This snapshot is taken before the *scavenge* operation and can be compared with a similar snapshot that is taken afterwards to understand the effect on the heap.
+The memory snapshot within the `<gc-start>` element is taken before the *scavenge* operation and can be compared with a similar snapshot that is taken afterwards to understand the effect on the heap.

 ```xml
 <gc-start id="5" type="scavenge" contextid="4" timestamp="2020-10-18T13:27:09.603">